fpeterek/image-analysis/README.md

 ## Output

 The output is also hardcoded.
-The program outputs three files. `learning.reconstructed.png` and `recognition.reconstructed.png` display the results of segmentation using thresholding.
+The program outputs three files. `learning.reconstructed.png` and `recognition.reconstructed.png` display the results of segmentation.
-`recognition.objects.png` displays the results of object recognition using a neural network.
+`recognition.objects.png` displays the results of object recognition using a trained neural network.
 Each object is annotated with the number of its class.
 Class numbers are determined randomly at runtime.

 ## Code